BornToBeRoot/NETworkManager/docs/Application/03_WiFi.md

 ---

 # WiFi
-The WiFi shows all available wireless networks with additional details such as channel, signal strength or the type of encryption.
+The WiFi shows all available wireless networks with additional details such as channel, signal strength or the type of encryption used.

 Hidden wireless networks are not displayed.